bjornharrtell/jdbc-http-server/README.md

 Attempt to implement something like the proposal at http://wiki.postgresql.org/wiki/HTTP_API.

+SQL Generation is implemented using [jOOQ](http://www.jooq.org/) and will adapt to its supported DBMS dialects.

+Tested with the following DBMSes:

+ * H2 1.4.181
+ * PostgreSQL 9.3
+ * HSQLDB 2.3.2

 ## API Usage

 The API is discoverable which means you can access the root resource at /